nim-lang/website/jekyll/_posts/2021-09-25-version-160-released.md

 Compatibility notes:
 - `system.delete` had a most surprising behavior when the index passed to it was out of bounds (it would delete the last entry then).
 Compile with `-d:nimStrictDelete` so that an index error is produced instead.
-But be aware that your code might depend on this quirky behavior so a review process is required on your part before you can use `-d:nimStrictDelete`.
+Be aware however that your code might depend on this quirky behavior so a review process is required on your part before you can use `-d:nimStrictDelete`.
 To make this review easier, use the `-d:nimAuditDelete` switch, it pretends that `system.delete` is deprecated so that it is easier to see